-“More incompetence from Nigel Conway, probably,” Tim muttered, referring to East Brockshire’s CEO.
+“More incompetence from Linda Conway, probably,” Tim muttered, referring to East Brockshire’s CEO.

 I shrugged.
 “Perhaps…”

 “Anyway, there he was.
 The only elector.”
-Tim and Paula looked at me, her with curiosity and he with something resembling fatherly pride.
+Tim and Paula looked at me: she with curiosity, he with something resembling fatherly pride.

 “So, whoever he votes for gets in?”